-(3) The provisions of paragraph (4) of the preceding Article apply mutatis mutandis to the orders set forth in Article 32-4, paragraph (1) and Article 32-5, paragraph (1) (limited to the part subject to deemed replacement pursuant to the provisions of paragraph (2)), as applied following a deemed replacement of their terms pursuant to the provisions of the preceding two paragraphs.

-Article 133 Considering that the provisions of Article 64-2, paragraph (1) and paragraph (2) prior to its amendment under Article 4 of the Act on the Revision of Acts Related to the Ministry of Labour for Securing, Etc. of Equal Opportunity and Treatment between Men and Women in Employment (Act No.

-92 of 1997) ceased to apply on April 1, 1999 to women of 18 years of age or over who did not fall under the category of persons provided by the order prescribed in Article 64-2, paragraph (4) prior to that amendment, and also taking into the consideration the impact which significant changes in the vocational life of the women in question who constitute workers taking care of their children or other family members (those women are limited to those prescribed by Order of the Ministry of Health, Labour and Welfare; hereinafter referred to as "specified workers" in this Article) will bring on their family life, when the Minister of Health, Labour and Welfare establishes the standards set forth in Article 36, paragraph (2) of this Act, the Minister is to establish the standards for the specified workers (limited to those who notify their employers of their intention to shorten their off-hours work) separately from the standards for those other than specified workers, with respect to the limits on the extension of working hours set forth in the agreement in Article 36, paragraph (1) of this Act, and set them so that the working hour extension limit is shorter than that of the standards for those other than specified workers, for the period prescribed by Order of the Ministry of Health, Labour and Welfare.
-In such a case, the standard for limits on the extension of working hours per year must be set at one that does not exceed 150 hours.
+- (3) The provisions of paragraph (4) of the preceding Article apply mutatis mutandis to the orders referred to in Article 32-4, paragraph (1) and Article 32-5, paragraph (1) (limited to the part subject to replacement pursuant to the provisions of paragraph (2)), as applied by replacing the terms pursuant to the provisions of the preceding two paragraphs. - Article 133 Taking into consideration that the provisions of Article 64-2, paragraph (1) and paragraph (2) before amendment under Article 4 of the Act on Arrangement of Related Acts to the Ministry of Labour for Securing Equal Opportunity, Treatment between Men and Women in Employment (Act No. 92 of 1997) ceased to apply on April 1, 1999 to women 18 years of age or over who did not fall under the category of persons provided by the order prescribed in Article 64-2, paragraph (4) before that amendment, and also taking into consideration that the impact which significant changes in the vocational life of the women in question, who constitute workers taking care of their children or other family members (limited to women prescribed by Order of the Ministry of Health, Labour and Welfare; referred to as "specified workers" below in this Article) will bring on their family life, when the Minister of Health, Labour and Welfare establishes the standards referred to in Article 36, paragraph (2) of this Act, the Minister is to establish the standards for the specified workers (limited to those who notify their employers of their intention to shorten their overtime work) separately from the standards for those other than specified workers, regarding the limits on the extension of working hours provided for in the agreement in Article 36, paragraph (1) of this Act, and establish them so that the working hour extension limit is shorter than that of the standards for those other than specified workers, for the period prescribed by Order of the Ministry of Health, Labour and Welfare.
+In this case, the standard regarding the limit on the extension of working hours per year must be established in order to not exceed 150 hours.

-Article 134 To apply the provisions of Article 39 to a business that continuously employs not more than 300 workers, the term "10 working days" in paragraph (1) of that Article is deemed to be replaced with "six working days" until March 31, 1991, and the term "10 working days" in that paragraph is deemed to be replaced with "eight working days" from April 1, 1991 until March 31, 1994.

-Article 135 (1) To apply the provisions of Article 39 to a worker whom an employer has continuously employed for four to eight years after the six-month mark, if the day following that on which the worker reaches one of those years of continuous employment after the six-month mark falls during the period from April 1, 1999 to March 31, 2000, for each category of the number of years of continuous employment from the six-month mark set forth in the left-hand column of the following table, the phrase in the table referred to in Article 39, paragraph (2) that is set forth in the middle column of the following table is deemed to be replaced with the phrase set forth in the right-hand column of the following table until March 31, 2000.
+- Article 134 To apply the provisions of Article 39 to a business that continuously employs 300 workers or less, the term "10 working days" in paragraph (1) of that Article is deemed to be replaced with "six working days" until March 31, 1991, and the term "10 working days" in that paragraph is deemed to be replaced with "eight working days" from April 1, 1991 until March 31, 1994. - Article 135 (1) To apply the provisions of Article 39 to a worker whom an employer has continuously employed for four to eight years after the sixmonths elapsed date, if the day following that on which the worker reaches one of those years of continuous employment falls during the period from April 1, 1999 to March 31, 2000, for each category of the number of years of continuous employment from the sixmonth elapsed date listed in the left-hand column of the following table, the phrase in the table referred to in Article 39, paragraph (2) that is listed in the middle column of the following table is deemed to be replaced with the phrase listed in the right-hand column of the following table until March 31, 2000.

-Four years Six working days Five working days Five years Eight working days Six working days Six years Ten working days Seven working days Seven years Ten working days Eight working days

-Eight years Ten working days Nine working days --
+Four years Six working days Five working days Five years Eight working days Six working days Six years Ten working days Seven working days Seven years Ten working days Eight working days Eight years Ten working days Nine working days